-If you don’t want to be tied down to one airline but still want a credit card that offers travel benefits, then the Citi Premier℠ Card is one you should consider.
-Like The Frontier Airlines World MasterCard®, the Citi Premier℠ Card targets those who spend money on travel and dining, where cardmembers Earn 3X Points on Travel, Including Gas Stations, Earn 2X Points on Dining Out & Entertainment, Earn 1X Points on All Other Purchases.
+If you don’t want to be tied down to one airline but still want a credit card that offers travel benefits, then the Citi Premier® Card is one you should consider.
+Like The Frontier Airlines World MasterCard®, the Citi Premier® Card targets those who spend money on travel and dining, where cardmembers Earn 3X points on restaurants, supermarkets, gas stations, air travel and hotels and 1X on all other purchases .
 But you also get more points per $1 spent for gas and for dining and entertainment, which includes restaurants, music downloads, movie theaters and concerts.

-The Citi Premier℠ Card has an expanded definition of travel, covering gas stations, airfare, hotels, car rental agencies, ridesharing services, public transportation, tolls and parking.
+The Citi Premier® Card has an expanded definition of travel, covering gas stations, airfare, hotels, car rental agencies, ridesharing services, public transportation, tolls and parking.

 New cardmembers Earn 60,000 bonus ThankYou® Points after you spend $4,000 in purchases within the first 3 months of account opening.
 Once you’ve made the required spend, it can be redeemed for $750 — a 25% bonus — that can be put toward airfare on any airline with no blackout dates when you book through the ThankYou® Travel Center.
 It can also be used for $600 in gift cards redeemed from the ThankYou® Rewards collection.